 3. Fetch those reference docs when you get a match

-This way, when your LLM is answering questions, it’s not just pulling from its training data - it’s using actual, accurate information from your knowledge base!
+This way, when your LLM is answering questions, it’s pulling from actual, accurate information from your knowledge base.
+Not just its training data.

-Below is a representation of how you could your RAG data using Postgres
+Below is a representation of how you could store your RAG data using Postgres:

 documents